As the COVID-19 pandemic continues to limit face-to-face association, Video Conferencing is a Craze now.

-There are a number of apps that we haven’t included, like Facebook, WhatsApp, and FaceTime, that allow you to make video chats.
-We have put them aside because they require that all participants be members of a specific social network (Facebook, WhatsApp) or that they use a specific type of device (FaceTime, which is only Apple).
+There are several apps that we haven’t included, like Facebook, WhatsApp, and FaceTime, that allow you to make video chats.
+We have put them aside because they require that all participants be members of a specific social network (Facebook, WhatsApp) or that they use a particular type of device (FaceTime, which is only Apple).
 We have also tried to focus on the applications that allow you to participate without having to download the application (unless you are the host).

-A good idea is to try one or two for yourself to see how well they fit with your style and that of your friends.
-This list, however, is a good place to start.
+The good idea is to try one or two for yourself to see how well they fit with your style and that of your friends.
+This list, however, is an excellent place to start.

 THE MOST POPULAR VIDEO CONFERENCING SOFTWARE

-Zoom has become one of the best-known video conferencing applications, largely due to its easy-to-use interface.
-Originally, the company promoted Zoom primarily for corporate use, but also provided a free basic version for individuals.
+Zoom has become one of the best-known video conferencing applications, mainly due to its easy-to-use interface.
+Initially, the company promoted Zoom primarily for corporate use, but also provided a free basic version for individuals.
 At first, because Zoom wasn’t expecting its sudden popularity among non-commercial users, there were several missteps related to privacy and security.
-However, the company quickly instituted a series of changes and updates to address these issues (although it is not instituting end-to-end encryption for its free users).
+However, the company quickly instituted a series of changes and updates to address these issues (although it is not creating end-to-end encryption for its free users).
 And its popularity does not seem to have suffered.